The Scorpion with Two Tails (1982)

 He is killed while sharing this info with Joan on the phone, not even 11 minutes into the movie.
 So she has no choice but to investigate what happened to him, what’s happening to her and what her wealthy asshole of a father (Van Johnson, Concorde Affair ’79) has to do, has to do with it.

-Martino being Martino (Torso, The Strange Vice of Mrs. Wardh American Rickshaw, et al.), more murders occur; the film has more neck-twisting than the average chiropractor’s weekly appointment book.
+Martino being Martino (Torso, The Strange Vice of Mrs. Wardh, American Rickshaw, et al.), more murders occur; the film has more neck-twisting than the average chiropractor’s weekly appointment book.

 Reportedly, Two Tails is edited down from an eight-hour miniseries.
 I cannot fathom watching this at that length, because what’s here amounts to so little action and other items of interest.
 We get slithering snakes, phony bats and, memorably, Joan’s hands swarming with real maggots.
-To be honest, I got more anxiety the sheer amount of tiny Styrofoam beads thrown about as Johnson frantically searches for a vase by tearing open crate after crate.
+To be honest, I got more anxiety from the sheer amount of tiny Styrofoam beads thrown about as Johnson frantically searches for a vase by tearing open crate after crate.
 Cleaning up said beads requires more effort than Scorpion’s script received. —Rod Lott

 Get it at Amazon.